KrrishGulla/RAG_Assistant/PythonBookAssistant/README.md

 1. Clone or extract the PythonBookAssistant project folder.
+And create two folders in the assistant folder.
+One named cache and one named docs.

 2. Navigate to the project directory.